 Let’s find out what these are and why they are important.

-What are proof of income tax investments?
+What are the proofs of income tax investments?

 ‘Investment proof documents’ usually refers to the documents that show details of your tax-saving investments.
 These include where, how much and when you have invested your money.
 When filing your income tax return, you need to submit these documents to verify your investments.
 Once reviewed by the tax authorities, you will be allowed to claim eligible deductions and receive an income tax refund, if applicable.